Common origins of RNA, protein and lipid precursors in a cyanosulfidic protometabolism : Nature Chemistry : Nature Publishing Group.

 Solar irradiation drives photoredox chemistry in the streams.
 Convergent synthesis can result when streams with different reaction histories merge (right), as illustrated here for the potential synthesis of arabinose aminooxazoline (5) at the confluence of two streams that contained glycolaldehyde (1), and leached different feedstocks before merging.

-One Reply to “Making the Stuff of Life in One Batch”
+2 thoughts on “Making the Stuff of Life in One Batch”

 Comments are closed.